Pixel-Wise Contrastive Distillation: Experiments

 \subsection{Ablation Experiments}

 We perform extensive ablation experiments to analyze PCD.
 Unless specified, we adopt the training settings mentioned in \cref{sec:baseline_settings}. \\

 \textbf{Pixel-level \vs\ image-level.} To directly compare pixel-level and image-level distillation, we develop an image-level variant of PCD.
-This variant vectorizes student's and teacher's output feature maps by an extra global average pooling layer and computes contrastive loss on these vectorized features.
+Based on PCD, this variant vectorizes student's and teacher's output feature maps by an extra global average pooling layer and computes contrastive loss on these vectorized features.
 It has highly competitive results (\cref{tab:pixel_vs_image}) like those image-level self-supervised distillation methods in \cref{tab:main_results}, revealing the effectiveness of contrastive loss used for self-supervised distillation.
 But it still \textit{lags behind} the original PCD on all downstream tasks.
 This gap further confirms the importance of pixel-level distillation signal. \\

-\textbf{Ablation on SpatialAdaptor.} We examine the necessity of SpatialAdaptor for learning competitive representations.
-Without resorting to SpatialAdaptor, we remove teacher's projection head (along with the global pooling layer) and simply use the feature maps output by teacher's backbone for computing contrastive loss (variant (a)).
-The evaluation metrics AP$_{50}$ and AP on VOC are rather low (\cref{tab:spatial_adaptor} (a)).
-This variant overlooks the fact that teacher's feature maps have numerous zeros post-processing by ReLU while student's do not.
+\textbf{Ablation on SpatialAdaptor.} We examine the necessity of the SpatialAdaptor for learning competitive representations.
+Without resorting to the SpatialAdaptor, we remove teacher's projection head (along with the global pooling layer) and simply use the feature maps output by teacher's backbone to compute contrastive loss (variant (a) in \cref{tab:spatial_adaptor}).
+The evaluation metrics AP$_{50}$ and AP on VOC are rather low.
+This variant overlooks the fact that teacher's feature maps have numerous zeros (the characteristic of ReLU) while student's feature maps do not.
 Contrasting two features from different distributions naturally leads to sub-optimal results.

 For more reasonable comparisons, we introduce two more variants extended from variant (a).
 Variant (b) adds ReLU after the MHSA module.
 Variant (c) removes the MHSA module and adds ReLU after student's projection head.
 Overall, these two variants (\cref{tab:spatial_adaptor} (b-c)) are still significantly worse than PCD.
 And they are no better than the image-level self-supervised distillation methods in \cref{tab:main_results} and \cref{tab:pixel_vs_image}.
-We argue that preserving the integrity of teachers (with the help of SpatialAdaptor) is of vital importance to pixel-level distillation.
+We argue that preserving the integrity of teachers (with the help of the SpatialAdaptor) is of vital importance to pixel-level distillation.
 Otherwise, it will notably lower the quality of learned representations.